Precise wavefunction engineering with magnetic resonance: Numerical Simulation

-We define the resolution of the spatially-dependent transfer to be ${R=\Delta z/\delta z}$, where $\delta z$ is the slice sharpness: the ${10\%\,\text{--}\,90\%}$ rise distance of the population transfer.
-To create a single soliton the resolution must be ${R \lesssim z_{\text{TF}}/\xi}$; too great a resolution results in sound wave emission from the expanding soliton, while if ${R \ll z_{\text{TF}}/\xi}$ it will degenerate into multiple solitons.
-To develop a simple algorithm for selecting the pulse parameters needed to achieve this resolution, we replace $\Delta_0$, $\beta$ and $t_p$ with the following dimensionless parameters: the normalized pulse bandwidth ${\mu = \Delta_0/\Omega_0}$, adiabaticity ${\Gamma = \Omega_0/\mu\beta}$ and truncation ${\alpha=\sech{\left(\beta t_p/2\right)}}$ (or initial relative amplitude ${\Omega(t=0)/\Omega_0}$) of the pulse.
-We use an experimentally feasible value for $\Omega_0$, minimize $\Gamma$ and maximize $\alpha$ to generate the fastest pulse that exceeds the lowest acceptable single-pulse fidelity (measured by the peak local spin projection); we then increase $\mu$ until the pulse achieves the necessary resolution.
-This parameter optimization will be the subject of a forthcoming manuscript.
+All numerical simulations utilize XMDS2 \cite{dennis_xmds2_2013} with a 4096 point spatial grid and an adaptive Runge-Kutta timestep (ARK45).
+The number of spatial points was sufficient to resolve the soliton and ensure the simulation was grid independent.

 A single black soliton was engineered in the condensate by choosing the pulse parameters detailed in \reffig{fig:single_soliton}.
-Each pulse addressed a slice of thickness ${\Delta z = 115.3\unit{\upmu m}}$ and had a slice sharpness of ${\delta z = 1.56\unit{\upmu m}}$.
-The resolution of each pulse was thus ${R = 84.8}$, sufficient to produce a single black soliton (cf. ${z_{\text{TF}}/\xi = 190.5}$).
+Each pulse addressed a slice of thickness ${\Delta z = 1.2z_{TF}}$ and had a slice sharpness of ${\delta z = 674.0\unit{nm}}$.
+The resolution of each pulse was thus ${R = 70.4}$, sufficient to produce a single black soliton (cf. ${2z_{\text{TF}}/5 \xi = 105.6}$).
 Each pulse required a detuning offset of ${\left|\Delta_1\right| = \mu \Omega_0}$ in order to position the right edge of the slice at ${z=0}$; without this offset, a soliton would be formed at each side of the coupled slice.
-The slice thickness ${\Delta z > z_{\text{TF}}}$ ensures that the outer edge of the slice is beyond the extent of the condensate.
+The slice thickness ${\Delta z \geq z_{\text{TF}}}$ ensures that the outer edge of the slice is beyond the extent of the condensate.

-Were the pulses instantaneous, the time $t_{\phi}$ and detuning $\Delta_{\phi}$ between the pulses would be chosen to effect a relative phase of $\pi$, i.e. ${\Delta_{\phi} t_{\phi} = \pi/2F}$ between the $\ket{m=\pm F}$ states.
-However the finite pulse duration causes a non-negligible relative phase to be acquired between these two components during each pulse.
-This is corrected by adjusting $\Delta_\phi t_{\phi}$ to generate the requisite \emph{total} phase discontinuity of $\pi$ immediately after the MRC protocol.
-The detuning $\Delta_{\phi}$ can be controlled by adjusting the spatially-uniform Zeeman splitting across the condensate with a magnetic field, or by adjusting the frequency of the coupling field between the pulses.
+If no relative phase evolution occurred during the pulses (i.e. in the limit of a very short pulse) then the time $t_{\phi}$ and detuning $\Delta_{\phi}$ between the pulses to effect a relative phase of $\pi$ between the $\ket{\uparrow\,,\downarrow}$ states would be related by ${\Delta_{\phi} t_{\phi} = \pi}$.
+However the non-negligible relative phase acquired during each pulse is corrected for by adjusting $\Delta_\phi t_{\phi}$ to generate the requisite \textit{total} phase discontinuity of $\pi$ immediately after the MRC protocol completes.